lsst/dp1_lsst_io/docs/tutorials/portal/105/portal-105-5.rst

 That row of the table will be highlighted, and that specific image displayed in the Firefly viewer at upper left, as in Figure 1.

 **4. Open the cutout tool.**
-Above the image on the upper left, click on "cutout" tool icon (the scissors, as shown in Figure 1).
+Above the image on the upper left, click on "Cutout" tool icon (the scissors, as shown in Figure 1).
-The "Cutout Settings" pop-up window displays the default cutout size and center (72 arcseconds and "Search Target Center", respectively).
+The "Cutout Settings" pop-up window displays the default cutout size and center (a radius of 72 arcseconds and "Search Target Center", respectively).

 .. figure:: images/portal-105-5-1.png
     :name: portal-105-5-1